Computer Station Nation is reader-supported.

 Performance and sensor

-The main clicks use standard Razer mechanical switches.
-Click latency is competitive with other mechanical switch mice at this price.
-The click feel is satisfying — clear travel, defined actuation point.
-Side buttons have more travel than the main clicks but are reliable and well-positioned.
+Main clicks use standard Razer mechanical switches.
+Click feel is satisfying — clear travel, defined actuation point.
+Side buttons have slightly more travel but are reliable and well-positioned.
+Battery life is exceptional — 300 hours on a single AA.
+At 2 hours of gaming per day, that’s roughly 5 months per battery.

 Software and updates